anothersnoopy/Life-Adventure/README.md

 ## How to use it:

+### Install:
 1. This project is devloped with C++, so you need a C++ compiler.

+2. Edit the PATHs
+> PATH: for your diary;
+> PATH_data: for diary data(you needn't to know what exactly it is);
-2. Edit the PATH(where you want your diary stay) in the function.cpp.
-I Personally recommend you to set the 'PATH' to your OneDrive (or any other sync service you have ) file folder directory so that your diary can automatically sync.
+> PATH_plan: for your daily plan)  in the function.cpp.
+* I Personally recommend you to set the 'PATH' to your OneDrive (or any other sync service you have ) file folder directory so that your diary can automatically sync.*

 3. Once you have a C++ compiler, compile it and run.
 For example, on linux if you have g++ , use these comand lines:

 >`g++ main.cpp -o run`

 >`./run`

+### Usage:
+1. If you have already run the program, There will be messages on the screen, follow them.
+2. If you have finished making a plan, type 'over' to finish the make plan function.
-4. The diary will be writed following Markdown grammar, so you'd better open it by a Markdown editor, I personally suggest 'Typora' on Windows.
+3. The diary will be writed following Markdown grammar, so you'd better open it by a Markdown editor, I personally suggest 'Typora' on Windows.

 ----